My greatest hope

 But opening up the requirement for priesthood is not the only change that will be necessary for parishes.
 How can the image of the local church become more inviting to the youth, the inactive, and those on the fringe of parish life?
 It will mean bringing the parish to the people and not the people to the parish.

-My hope is that parish staffs will concentrate more on marginal Catholics.
+My hope is that parish staff will concentrate more on marginal Catholics.
 Those who do attend church regularly will have to be challenged to become the connectors to alienated and inactive parishioners.
 Parishes will need a more fluid structure that is responsive to a variety of needs and desires.
-The alternative is to become a religion for the "saved" that is closed to the very people who can provide new life and direction to the parish.
+The alternative is to become a religion for the “saved” that is closed to the very people who can provide new life and direction to the parish.
 It is the people on the fringe who will tell us how to become a new church in the 21st century.

 Father Thomas P. Sweetser, S.J. is the director of the Parish Evaluation Project in Milwaukee.